DANA-Laboratory/ThermodynamicsTable.jl/README.md

 - **"LiquidsVaporPressure"**

-  Return value: Vapor Pressure of Inorganic and Organic Liquids in Pa (C1,C2,C3,C4,C5,Tmin,Tmax)
+  Vapor Pressure of Inorganic and Organic Liquids in Pa for chemical specified by *chemicalname*

+  Return value:
+  (C1, C2, C3, C4, C5, Tmin, Tmax)

+  Note:
   Vapor pressure Ps is calculated by `Ps=exp(C1+C2/T+C3*ln(T)+C4*T^C5)`

   Refference:
   Perry 8ed.
-TABLE 2-8 Vapor Pressure of Inorganic and Organic Liquids
+TABLE 2-8 Vapor Pressure of Inorganic and Organic Liquids for chemical specified by *chemicalname*

 - **"LiquidsCp"**

-  Return value: Heat Capacities of Inorganic and Organic Liquids in J/(kmol.K) (C1,C2,C3,C4,C5,Tmin,Tmax)
+  Heat Capacities of Inorganic and Organic Liquids in J/(kmol.K)

+  Return value:
+  (C1, C2, C3, C4, C5, Tmin, Tmax)

+  Note:
   For the 11 substances, ammonia, 1,2-butanediol, 1,3-butanediol, carbon monoxide, 1,1-difluoroethane, ethane, heptane, hydrogen, hydrogen sulfide, methane, and propane, the liquid heat capacity CpL is calculated with Eq.(2) below.
 For all other compounds, Eq.(1) is used.
 For benzene, fluorine, and helium, two sets of constants are given for Eq.(1) that cover different temperature ranges, as shown in the table.

   Eq(1)->`CpL=C1+C2*T+C3*T^2+C4*T^3+C4*T^4`